Pelican Curl

 • Decreasing the height - the more horizontal or even inverted you are, the harder the exercise becomes

-• Adding resistance - weighted vest or backpack
+• Adding resistance - weight vest or backpack

 • Progressing to a harder variation/exercise